gmr/rejected/docs/cli.rst

 Command-Line Options
 ====================
-The :command:`rejected` command line application allows you to spawn the rejected process as a daemon.
+The :command:`consumerd` command line application allows you to spawn the rejected consumer daemon.
 Additionally it has options for running interactively (``-f``), which along with the ``-o`` switch for specifying a single consumer to run and ``-q`` to specify quantity, makes for easier debugging.

 If you specify ``-P /path/to/write/data/to``, rejected will automatically enable :py:mod:`cProfile`, writing the profiling data to the path specified.
 This can